 Caldwell, N.J. – Sept.
-7, 2012 – Caldwell College has been named a Great College for the Liberal Arts in “The College Finder,” a book published by Wintergreen Orchard House, the largest college and scholarship database provider in the country.
+7, 2012 – Caldwell University has been named a Great College for the Liberal Arts in “The College Finder,” a book published by Wintergreen Orchard House, the largest college and scholarship database provider in the country.
 Placement on the list is based on data from Wintergreen Orchard House, a division of Alloy Education, as well as selections by experts in the college counseling field.

-Caldwell College has been receiving recognition in a number of different areas, in fact, several Caldwell College programs have recently received national accreditations.
+Caldwell University has been receiving recognition in a number of different areas, in fact, several Caldwell University programs have recently received national accreditations.
 President Dr. Nancy H. Blattner said accreditations received in the nursing, business, education and counseling programs point to the academic strength of college.
 “We are so pleased that the accrediting agencies recognize the quality and rigor of our academic programs and our excellent faculty,” she said, adding that the accreditations give “our graduates more strength and credibility when they go out into the marketplace for employment.”

-The Caldwell College Bachelor of Science in Nursing Program has received initial accreditation from the Commission on Collegiate Nursing Education, a national accrediting agency recognized by the U.S. Department of Education to accredit baccalaureate and graduate degree programs in nursing.
+The Caldwell University Bachelor of Science in Nursing Program has received initial accreditation from the Commission on Collegiate Nursing Education, a national accrediting agency recognized by the U.S. Department of Education to accredit baccalaureate and graduate degree programs in nursing.
 The nursing program graduated its first class in May.

 Two graduate programs in counseling have received accreditation from the Council for Accreditation of Counseling and Related Education Programs (CACREP).
 The master’s in mental health counseling program and the master’s in school counseling program received the accreditation.
 CACREP is a national organization that accredits graduate programs that prepare counseling professionals including counselors, counseling supervisors and counselor educators.